Prices rise 5.4 percent in July over last year as the economy claws back from pandemic depths

 Still, the Fed has acknowledged that there is no playbook for this economy.
 Surging coronavirus cases and the spread of the delta variant weigh on the path forward, including in areas that have reimposed mask mandates or other restrictions.

+But a look at the month-to-month data might suggest prices aren’t soaring as fast as they have for much of this year.
+For example, used car prices jumped 10.5 percent in June compared to May.
+But in July, they only grew 0.2 percent, compared to June.

+Similarly, the cost of hotels and motels are still high as travelers rebook vacations.
+But the rate of price growth eased a bit in July compared with June.
+In June, prices rose 7.9 percent compared with the month before.
+In July, they rose 6.8 percent over the same period.

-On the inflation front, the Fed is staying alert for any signs of sustained price increases that pulse through the entire economy.
+Still, economists and policymakers are staying alert for any signs of sustained price increases that pulse through the entire economy.
 For example, rising rents and soaring home prices have concerned some economists who are unsure whether the cost of shelter will fall back down.
+(Rent rose 0.2 percent in July, mirroring figures from the month before.)

 “We’re in a very turbulent space in terms of pricing,” Atlanta Federal Reserve President Raphael Bostic told reporters on Monday.
 “There are lots of moving parts, and I’m monitoring that closely.”

+When it comes to thinking about prices, leaders at the Fed are tasked with keeping prices stable while also keeping employment high.
+In the past, the Fed would rush to clamp down on inflation, including by raising interest rates.

+But now, even though inflation is climbing faster than expected, the Fed says there’s still a long way to go in the labor market, which remains about 5.7 million jobs short of where it was before the pandemic hit in March 2020.

-The Fed has two mandates: stable prices and maximum employment.
-The central bank will have to weigh both as it considers when to scale back its support for the markets, namely $120 billion a month in bond purchases.
+The Fed needs to see significant progress in the labor market before it starts scaling back its support for the markets, including $120 billion a month in bond purchases.

 Fed leaders have made clear that they won’t rush to “taper” asset purchases, or eventually raise interest rates, until the economy has made significant progress.
 When it comes to the labor market, economists celebrated the 943,000 jobs added in July as hiring gained speed and employers raised wages to bring people back on the payrolls.

 If the economy keeps gaining momentum, economists think the Fed could announce a plan to begin peeling back asset purchases later this year or in early 2022.
+The Fed has also made clear it will give plenty of warning before it starts to “taper,” suggesting an announcement, let alone action, is at least a few weeks or months away.